elmunoz42/shoe-business-pdx/README.md

 ## Known Bugs

 _At this time the Apache server at localhost:8888 is not displaying the site on my local computer.
-The instructions above work on certain versions of MAMP but apparently not mine - or who knows.
+The instructions above work on certain versions of MAMP but apparently not mine.
 As a temporary solution I'm using a php server in my document directory to run the site._
 * _in the web folder run: php -S localhost:8000._
 * _type localhost:8000 in the browser._